 Whilst there is no hard medical evidence that piercings improve or hinder sexual pleasure, many accounts from people who have these piercings suggest a more exciting experience, which may simply be down to aesthetic stimulation (AKA it looks pretty damn hot!)

 Whilst it’s no secret that many people choose to have a genital piercing for sexual reasons, it’s important to remember that this is a piercing that will need extra care and attention during the healing process due to the area being at risk of infection.
 Steps can be taken to avoid any problems which include:

-- Wearing loose fitted underwear and clothing during healing
+- Wearing loose fitting underwear and clothing during healing

 - Washing the piercing using warm saltwater soaks at least twice a day

 - Washing the area after any exercise or sexual activity